gojek/ziggurat/doc/CONCEPTS.md

 Retrying Messages
 -
+Please refer the [Retries and Queues](retries_and_queues.md) document for this.

 Actor Routes
  -
 Ziggurat starts a HTTP server to provide APIs for ping health check and viewing, retrying messages in the deadset queues.
 It also enables the user to pass in their own routes so that they don't have to set up their own server.
-The [Readme](README.md) has details on how to pass in the actor routes.
+The [Readme](../README.md) has details on how to pass in the actor routes.

 Channels